History of the New Democratic Party: Leadership of Jagmeet Singh

 Following the election, the NDP held the balance of power as the Liberals won a minority government, although it fell back to fourth place behind the resurgent Bloc Québécois.
 During the COVID-19 pandemic the NDP used its leverage to lobby the Liberals to be more generous in their financial aid to Canadians, including making an extension of the CERB program a key demand in order to provide confidence to the government in the autumn of 2020.

 On June 17, 2020, Singh was ordered to withdraw from the House of Commons for the rest of the day after refusing to apologize after calling a Bloc Québécois MP "racist" after the NDP motion on RCMP discrimination failed to receive unanimous consent from the House of Commons.

 In the snap 2021 federal election the NDP made minor gains in both vote share and seat count, winning in 25 ridings.
 The party won a second seat in Alberta for the first time ever by electing Blake Desjarlais in Edmonton Griesbach and picked up two more seats in British Columbia.
 This included retaking Nanaimo—Ladysmith from the Greens in a tight three-way race, as well as flipping Port Moody—Coquitlam away from the Conservatives.
 These gains were offset by losses to the Liberals in St. John's East and Hamilton Mountain, both constituencies where the incumbent NDP candidate did not stand for re-election.
 Overall, the election resulted in no change to the balance of the House of Commons.

+In September 2024, the NDP faced two competitive by-elections in Elmwood—Transcona in Manitoba and LaSalle—Émard—Verdun in Quebec.
+The NDP successfully defended the Elmwood—Transcona seat, with Leila Dance elected as MP with a much reduced margin.
+This was the NDP's first by-election victory in 5 years.
+However, the party finished a close third in LaSalle—Émard—Verdun, behind the Liberals and the Bloc Québécois.

+During the final days of Singh's leadership, on May 3, 2025, the Alberta NDP voted to end automatic joint membership with the federal NDP, giving provincial members the option to opt out of federal membership.
+The move had been proposed by provincial leader Naheed Nenshi during his 2024 leadership campaign.